 The administrative unit, with a staff of seven, is responsible for the victim-witness program, budget management, human resources programs, information technology, procurement, facilities management, and other support services.

 The United States Attorney and the First Assistant United States Attorney provide management oversight for the entire Office.
-In total, the United States Attorney’s Office employs 49 individuals, four of whom work part-time.
+In total, the United States Attorney’s Office employs 41 individuals.

 The criminal justice system and the court system can be confusing due to the division of responsibility among local, state and federal government.
 The United States Attorney’s Office is often confused with the District Attorney’s Office or the State of Wyoming Attorney General’s Office, both of which are also in Cheyenne.
 The key characteristic of our work is its federal focus.
 The United States Attorney’s Office handles: (1) federal prosecutions (stemming from investigations showing that a federal offense has been committed); (2) civil litigation in federal court involving the federal government; and, (3) civil litigation impacting federal government interests in state courts (although this occurs less frequently).
 The United States Attorney’s Office is a federal entity and is a component within the United States Department of Justice, headquartered in Washington, D.C., under the overall direction of the U.S. Attorney General.
 The U.S. Courts provide additional information on their website that helps clarify federal and state responsibilities in the legal system.